 JUNIOR RANGER PROGRAM

 Our young visitors can become an official Junior Ranger at Canyon de Chelly National Monument!
-Canyon de Chelly is a great place for families to learn about the cultural and natural resources and the importance of preserving them.
+We invite you and your family to visit Canyon de Chelly and other neighboring parks around the Navajo Nation to learn more about the cultural and natural resources and the importance of preserving them.

 YOUTH IN THE PARKSTwo great ways to learn more about the National Parks is to become a Volunteer or join a Conservation Crew!
 Both options give youth an opportunity to gain valuable work experience in the park.
-Volunteers can help visitors at the Visitor Center or provide a short orientation for visitors.
+Volunteers can help visitors at the Visitor Center, provide talks for visitors or help lead a hike.
 Conservation Crews hire youth to help preserve and protect the parks.
-Ask us about becoming a volunteer or check out the websites for Ancestral Lands Program, Canyon Country Youth Corps, and Student Conservation Association.
+Ask us about becoming a volunteer or check with your local Chapter House, Office of Dine' Youth or Navajo Nation Workforce Development.
+Information is also available with these organizations - Ancestral Lands Program, Canyon Country Youth Corps, and Student Conservation Association.